 Desirable but not required

-- Previous experience in a life-science environment.
+You have previous experience in a life-science environment

 Contract duration and other benefits

-- Contract duration: 3-year full-time position with the option to become permanent.
+Contract duration: 3-year full-time position with the option to become permanent.

-- Target start date: As soon as possible
+Target start date: As soon as possible.

 Required information and contact